-The term self-injurious behaviour refers to any non-accidental behaviour that has the potential to cause damage such as reddening, bruising, bleeding or hair loss.
-For example, accidentally bumping your head on the wall would not be classed as self-injury whereas intentionally hitting your head on the wall would.
+The term self-injurious behaviour refers to any non-accidental behaviour (i.e. accidentally bumping your head on the wall would not be classed as self-injury whereas intentionally hitting your head on the wall would) that has the potential to cause some kind of damage such as reddening, bruising, bleeding, hair loss etc.

-What is the prevalence of self-injurious behaviour in fragile X syndrome?
+What is the prevalence of self-injurious behaviour in Smith-Magenis syndrome?

-What forms of self-injurious behaviour are common in fragile X syndrome?
+What forms of self-injury are common in Smith-Magenis syndrome?

 It is important to remember that the types of self-injury shown by individuals with Smith-Magenis syndrome will vary, with each individual having their own repertoire of behaviours.
 However, research has shown that there are some types of self-injury that are more common amongst people with Smith-Magenis syndrome, and may be of significance to the syndrome.
 In particular pulling out finger and toe nails (onychotillomania) and insertion of objects into bodily orifices (polyembolokoilamania) seem to be highly associated with Smith-Magenis syndrome.

 Self-hitting and self-biting (mainly of the hands) have been found to be the most common forms of self-injury in individuals with Smith-Magenis syndrome with estimates of prevalence for self-hitting ranging from 71-93% and for self-biting 77-80%.